The-OpenROAD-Project-Attic/FastRoute/README.md

 run "rsyn.fastRoute" {"outfile" : "example.guide", "adjustment" : 0.X, "maxRoutingLayer" : Y};
 ````

-FastRoute have three parameters.
-Details of each one of them can be found below:
+FastRoute has three main parameters.
+These are:
 - outfile: name of the file with the generated guides
-- adjustment: percentage reduction in capacity of each edge
+- adjustment: percentage reduction in capacity of each edge in the global routing gridgraph
-- maxRoutingLayer: maximum routing layer available for FastRoute
+- maxRoutingLayer: maximum (i.e., highest) routing layer available for FastRoute to use

-If you need more than one LEF/DEF file, you can write a script like that:
+If you need more than one LEF/DEF file, you can script for this case as:

 ````
 open "generic" {